-9. Settings Menu:

-- Delete key(s) - Identify e-Key Hold the new e-Key in front of the Start/Stop panel.
+9. Settings Menu: 10.
+NOTICE!
+A valid e-11.
+Ignition must be turned off for at least 15 • Delete key(s) Key is required as Identify e-Key authorization for future seconds to confirm the Hold the new e-Key in e-Key Management. calibration. front of the Start/Stop